su8code/ethioclicks-javaapp/README.md

 ## The Screen to show Succesfully Updated User Profile
 ![Updated Profile](images/updated.jpeg)

+### The First Step is Getting The Jar Files from Java Source Code

-After successully configuring and testing the project the next step is to get the jar binary program from the finished final javafx project source code , if you know how to do it yourself it's great and also if you don't know how to do it it's awesome you are going to learn how to do it by yourself with this documentation, The steps used to export the java source code into a jar executable program varies from one IDE to other IDE's because of this we have provided a link down bellow to show in detail and clear way to  get the jar executable file on mostlly used java Integrated Development Environment's ,  but if you are using another type of java IDE kindly search for how you can export the java source code into jar executable binary file for your specific IDE.
+After successully configuring and testing the project the next step is to get the jar binary file from the finished final javafx project source code , if you know how to do it yourself it's great but if you don't know how to do it it's also awesome you are going to learn how to do it by yourself with this documentation, The steps used to export the java source code into a jar executable program varies from one IDE to other IDE's because of this we have provided a link down bellow to show you in detail and clear way to  get the jar executable file on mostly used java Integrated Development Environment's but if you are using another type of java IDE kindly search for how you can export the java source code into jar executable binary file for your specific IDE.

 * [How to get .jar file on Eclipse](https://www.tutorialspoint.com/eclipse/eclipse_create_jar_files.htm)